 One study examined how teenagers reacted during the day when they didn’t get enough rest at night, as compared to how older adolescents and adults behaved.
 Scientists found that sleep-deprived teens found stressful situations much more threatening than the more mature study participants.

 Teen Sleep Deprivation and Depression

 Unfortunately, there is a clear link between sleep deprivation and depression.
-Researchers have found that teens feel more depressed and anxious when they don’t get enough rest.
+Researchers have found that sleep deprived teens feel more depressed and anxious because they’re not getting enough rest.
 In a study of nearly 28,000 high school students, scientists found that each hour of lost downtime was associated with a 38 percent increase in the risk of feeling sad or hopeless, and a 58 percent increase in suicide attempts.